 If you have physical issues that might cause you injury on the rides - or if you prefer your rides slow and steady, you may not find enough to do to justify the cost of a ticket.
 Small people (less than 40 inches tall) and big people (whose body shape may prevent safety restraints from fastening) may also discover that they can only go on a limited number of rides.

 Universal Studios Hollywood Planner

 These resources are everything you need to get started planning your Universal Studios experience.
 Allow a full day, and you can enjoy everything they have to offer.

-- Universal Studios Complete Ride Guide: Detailed descriptions and tips for every ride and attraction, height and size restrictions - and a fun photo
+- Universal Studios Complete Ride Guide: Detailed descriptions and tips for every ride and attraction, with height and size restrictions.

 - How to Get Universal Studios Tickets: The box office is the worst way to go.
 Find out how to get them ahead of time, how to get a discount - and learn about a ticketing loophole that could save you money.